The community is keen to donate organs, but demand exceeds supply.

 Thirdly, advances in medication make transplants more likely to last, reassuring the donor that the gift will be worthwhile.

-Finally, improved financial assistance means that the recipient's insurance pays for surgery costs, and the donor's transportation and lodging expenses may be covered by the Living Donor Assistance Program, according to the National Living Donor Assistance Center.
+Finally, improved financial assistance means that the recipient's insurance pays for surgery costs, and the donor's transportation and lodging expenses may be covered by the Living Donor Assistance Program, according to the National Living Donor Assistance Center (resource no longer available at www.livingdonorassistance.org).
 A federal employee who donates is entitled to paid leave.

 Why do people not donate?

 A number of factors may hinder cadaveric donation.
 Personal or religious beliefs deter some people from registering or donating.
 In some cases, consent cannot be obtained in time, either because the deceased did not share their wishes with the family beforehand, or because they never got around to signing up.

 For a living donor, health can be a consideration.
 A living donor needs better-than-average health to start with, and they may run a higher risk of disease in the long term.

 A recent study from Johns Hopkins suggests there is a slightly higher risk of developing end-stage renal disease (ESRD) after donation.
 The figures were gathered in the context of developing a new tool to ensure that only donors with minimal risk are accepted.